 This webinar on Forensic Aspects of Suggestibility is presented by Dr. Jerrod Brown.
 Suggestibility can be defined as the proneness of an individual to accept and adopt the views of another person as truth.
-For example, when confronted by someone else’s explanation of an event, an individual prone to suggestibility may adopt this alternate explanation as their own memory of the event.
+For example, when confronted by someone else’s explanation of an event, individuals prone to suggestibility may adopt this alternate explanation as their own memory of the event.
 Although the behavioral and environmental etiological origins of vulnerability to suggestibility are dynamic and complex, suggestions can be inspired by a range of stimuli from verbal and non-verbal communication with another person to reading text or exposure to various forms of media.
 Suggestibility can also occur in individuals involved in high-stress situations.
-For example, in a courtroom setting, the use of repetitious lines of questioning, may exacerbate the likelihood of suggestibility, false confessions and wrongful convictions.
+For example, in a courtroom setting, the use of repetitious lines of questioning may exacerbate the likelihood of suggestibility, false confessions and wrongful convictions.
 Awareness of suggestibility is of paramount concern in settings such as the criminal justice system where self-reported information is used to make life-altering decisions.
 Suggestibility’s impact on memory can have a deleterious influence on justice at each and every point in the criminal justice system.
-In this session, the presenter will address the phenomenon of suggestibility and its implications for the criminal justice, forensic mental health, and legal systems.
+In this session, the presenter addresses the phenomenon of suggestibility and its implications for criminal justice, forensic mental health, and legal systems.

 - Warning signs and risk factors

 - Impacts of Suggestibility

 This webinar is relevant for mental health professionals and legal professionals who want to understand suggestibility including those working in forensic, clinical, criminal justice, health care, social service, and educational settings.
 This webinar is for beginner, intermediate, and advanced level professionals.